hipponot/mines2013/README.md

   vagrant up
 ```

-To login to the vagrant box type the below from the machine root (directory that contains the Vagrant file)
+To login to the vagrant box type the below from the machine root (directory that contains the Vagrantfile)

 ```
 vagrant ssh